trivago/gollum/docs/src/gen/formatter/texttojson.rst

 **Directive flags**

-  Flags can modify the parser behavior and can be used to store values on a stack accross multiple directives.
+  Flags can modify the parser behavior and can be used to store values on a stack across multiple directives.